omrizil1/cloud_computing_hw1/README.md

 Go to the root folder (where the stack.json is located) and run the following command:

-aws cloudformation create-stack --stack-name <stack-name> --template-body file://stack.json --parameters ParameterKey=myIP,ParameterValue="$(curl ipinfo.io/ip)"
+aws cloudformation create-stack --stack-name /<stack-name/> --template-body file://stack.json --parameters ParameterKey=myIP,ParameterValue="$(curl ipinfo.io/ip)"

   To find the pem file and get it locally after cloudFormation created the stack: